Puff Pastry Breakfast Tart with Bacon and Eggs

 The complete ingredient list and measurements are listed in the printable recipe below.

 • Mushrooms: There is no need for fancy mushrooms for this tart.
-We used Cremini (or Baby Bellas) for this recipe, but any mushroom would work including the white buttons found at any supermarket.
-If you really want to raise the bar for this dish, try some Shiitake, Oyster, or Chanterelles – all of them are umami bombs.
+We used Cremini (or Baby Bellas) for this recipe, but any mushroom would work, including the white buttons found at any supermarket.
+If you want to raise the bar for this dish, try some Shiitake, Oyster, or Chanterelles – all of them are umami bombs.

 • Bacon: It wouldn’t be breakfast without bacon.
-If bacon is not your thing you can substitute Canadian bacon (or ham), cooked crumbled breakfast sausage, or prosciutto.
+If bacon is not your thing, you can substitute Canadian bacon (or ham), cooked crumbled breakfast sausage, or prosciutto.
 Or leave it off and make this a vegetarian breakfast tart.

 ingredients